By Brian Jones

 The Pistons are another team in the East that didn’t make the playoffs even though they probably should have.
 The big move they made was trading Marcus Morris for Avery Bradley but they didn’t do much else to improve.
 Losing Morris and KCP hurts their depth so they will be relying on young guys to step up.
 They signed Langston Galloway who is a very good bench player and they drafted Luke Kennard who should help with their lackluster shooting.
 Will it be enough to get them into the playoffs this year?
 Maybe.

 New Orleans Pelicans

-Starters: Rajon Rondo, Jrue Holiday, Solomon Hill, Anthony Davis, and DeMarcus Cousins.
+Starters: Rajon Rondo, Jrue Holiday, Tony Allen, Anthony Davis, and DeMarcus Cousins.

-Bench: Ian Clark, Quinn Cook, Jordan Crawford, Frank Jackson, E’Twaun Moore, Quincy Pondexter, Alexis Ajinca, and Omer Asik.
+Bench: Ian Clark, Jordan Crawford, E’Twaun Moore, Dante Cunningham, Darius Miller, Alexis Ajinca, Cheick Diallo, Frank Jackson, Solomon Hill, and Omer Asik.

 New Orleans re-signed Jrue Holiday and signed Rajon Rondo.
 It doesn’t seem like an ideal backcourt but maybe they can make it work.
 This team is certainly better than they were last year and I expect them to make the playoffs on the backs of their two dynamic big men.
-It would be a lot easier if they added a wing scorer or a “3 and D” guy to replace Solomon Hill the starting lineup.
+It would be a lot easier if they had a capable starting SF.